xcambar/powerline-segment-battery/README.md

 # A battey segment for Powerline

+If you don't know [Powerline](http://github.com/lokaltog/powerline) yet, go for it.

 ## Limitations

 * Works only on OSX.
-Tested on Mountain Lion only.
+Tested on Mountain Lion only. _You tell me._

 ##Installation

     pip install -U --user git+https://github.com/xcambar/powerline-segment-battery.git

 And then add this to your prefered spot under `segments`: